West Virginia governor marks unreported coronavirus deaths

 There were 208 confirmed coronavirus cases and eight deaths reported Friday.

-On the vaccination front, state data shows 20.8% of West Virginia residents are partially vaccinated against the coronavirus, while 13% are fully vaccinated.
+On the vaccination front, state data show 20.8% of West Virginia residents are partially vaccinated against the coronavirus, while 13% are fully vaccinated.
 The rural state has a population of 1.78 million people.

-Justice said the state “will absolutely step up” to meet President Joe Biden’s goal that all Americans be eligible for vaccinations by May 1.
+Justice said the state “will absolutely step up” to meet President Joe Biden’s goal that all adults be eligible for vaccinations by May 1.

 He said the federal government just needs to deliver enough vaccine supply.
 “And we’ll get it done on our end.
 We’ve shown that we can do that,” he said.
 West Virginia boasts one of the highest vaccination rates in the country.